mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 ~~~

+When referring to a two dimensional array, indices are numbered as row,column.
 The expression `data[2, 180]` may not surprise you,
 but `data[0, 0]` might.
-Programming languages like Fortran and MATLAB start counting at 1,
+Programming languages like Fortran and MATLAB start counting at 1
 because that's what human beings have done for thousands of years.
 Languages in the C family (including C++, Java, Perl, and Python) count from 0
 because that's simpler for computers to do.